iiamthestorm/rei-notes/人生、夢、日本/Books/Fyodor Dostoevsky/Crime & Punishment/Book Review.md

 This book

-The book's plot is self-explanatory, There's a main character who commits a crime and is destined to receive his punishment.
-It raised some deep philosophical questions that might be a bit beyond my understanding but are nonetheless fascinating to think about.
+The book's plot is self-explanatory, as the title suggests.
+There's a main character who commits a crime and is destined to receive his punishment.
+It raises some deep philosophical questions that might be a bit beyond my understanding but are nonetheless fascinating to think.

 Prior to reading, I had a basic grasp of the book's theme (a criticism of utilitarianism/rational egoism/nihilism), but I wasn't anticipating its profound psychological insight.